-2 DOCUMENTS ACT 3 SECTION 1.
+1 INTERJURISDICTIONAL RECOGNITION OF SUBSTITUTE DECISION-MAKING 2 DOCUMENTS ACT 3 SECTION 1.
 SHORT TITLE.
-This [act] may be cited as the Uniform 4 Interjurisdictional Recognition of Substitute Decision-Making Documents Act.
+This [act] may be cited as the Uniform 4 interjurisdictional Recognition of Substitute Decision-Making Documents Act.
 5 SECTION 2.
 DEFINITIONS.
-In this [act]: 6 (1) "Decision maker" means a person granted authority to act for an individual under a 7 substitute decision-making document, whether denominated a decision maker, agent, attorney-in 8 fact, proxy, representative, or other title.
+In this [act]: 6 (1) "Decision maker" means a person granted authority to act for an individual under a 7 substitute decision-making document, whether denominated a decision maker, agent, attorney-in- 8 fact, proxy, representative, or other title.
 The term includes an original decision maker, co- 9 decision maker, successor decision maker, and a person to which a decision maker's authority is 10 delegated.
-11 (2) "Health care" means care, treatment, service, or procedure to maintain, diagnose, or 12 otherwise affect an individual's physical or mental condition.
-13 (3) "Jurisdiction" means a geographic area.
-The term includes a state of the United 14 States, the District of Columbia, Puerto Rico, the United States Virgin Islands, any territory or 15 insular possession of the United States, and a foreign country.
-16 (4) "Person" means an individual, estate, business or nonprofit entity, public corporation 17 government or governmental subdivision, agency, or instrumentality, or other legal entity.
-18 (5) "Personal care" means care, arrangement, or service to provide an individual with 19 shelter, food, clothing, transportation, education, recreation, or social contact.
-20 (6) "Property" means anything that may be subject to ownership, whether real or 21 personal, or legal or equitable, or any interest or right therein.
-22 (7) "Record" means information that is inscribed on a tangible medium or that is stored 23 in an electronic or other medium and is retrievable in perceivable form.
+11 (2) "Good faith" means honesty in fact.
+12 (3) "Health care" means care, treatment, service, or procedure to maintain, diagnose, or 13 otherwise affect an individual's physical or mental condition.
+The term includes the 14 withholding or termination of such care, treatment, service, or procedure.
+15 (4) "Jurisdiction" means a geographic area that has legislative authority.
+The term 16 includes a state of the United States, the District of Columbia, Puerto Rico, the United States 17 Virgin Islands, any territory or insular possession of the United States, a federally recognized 18 Indian tribe, and a foreign country or subdivision of a foreign country.
+19 (5) "Person" means an individual, estate, business or nonprofit entity, public corporation, 20 government or governmental subdivision, agency, or instrumentality, or other legal entity.
+21 (6) "Personal care" means care, arrangement, or service to provide an individual with 22 shelter, food, clothing, transportation, education, recreation, education, recreation, education, recreation, education, recreation, education, recreation, education, recreation, education, education, recreation, education, educatio 23 the activities of daily living.